rubocop/rails-style-guide/README.md

     Unless they have some meaning in the business domain, don't put methods in your model that just format your data (like code generating HTML).
-These methods are most likely going to be called from the view layer only, so their place is in helpers, if simple, or a separate class if more complex.
+These methods are most likely going to be called from the view layer only, so their place is in helpers, if simple, or a separate Decorator or Presenter class if more complex.
     Keep your models for business logic and data-persistence only.
     <sup>[[link](#model-business-logic)]</sup>

     ```erb